CBR vs VBR: Choosing the Right Bitrate for Your Video

 Limited compatibility with adaptive streaming.

-Well-suited for adaptive streaming algorithms ensuring smooth video delivery.
+Well suited to adaptive streaming algorithms for smooth delivery.

 Bandwidth efficiency

-Optimises bandwidth usage to ensure high-quality video in varying conditions.
+Optimises bandwidth to maintain quality in varying conditions.

 Storage efficiency